huntergps/handbook-docs/Fuse/04 - Layout.md

 * Note that the column and row properties of @(Grid) use their own @(Rows:system).

-### Specifying units in $(points)
+## Specifying units in $(points)
 When setting an elements Width to a number like so `<Element Width="50"/>`, the element will become 50 points wide.

 Points are different from pixels in that they will represent multiple pixels on high density displays.
 This way, using points will give a you a consistent look on all different screen densities.

-### Specifying units in $(Percentage:percent) (%)
+## Specifying units in $(Percentage:percent) (%)
 Specifying values using the percent sign means that this value should be a certain percentage of available space.
 For example, if we place an @(Element) inside a @(Panel) which is 500 points wide, and set the elements Width property to be 50%, we get an element which is 250 points wide.

-### Specifying units in $(Pixels:pixels)
+## Specifying units in $(Pixels:pixels)
 We can specify values in pixels using the px suffix like so:
 ```
 <Rectangle Width="200px"/>
 ```
 This rectangle will be exactly 200 pixels wide, which means it will be smaller when the screen density is high.

-### $(Anchor) and $(Offset)
+## $(Anchor) and $(Offset)
 When a @(Panel) places its children, it assumes that the "center" of that element is in the middle.
 However, if we want the element to be placed as if its "center" was along its left side, we could use the @(Anchor) property like so:
 ```
 <Rectangle Anchor="0,50%"/>
 ```
 This puts the elements anchor in the middle of its left edge.

-### $(StatusBarBackground)
+# $(Absolute positioning) $(X:) $(Y:)

+If we want to give our elements an explicit position, we can assign their `X` and `Y` properties.
+The `X` property will move the element relative to the left side of its container, while the `Y` property moves it relative to the top.

+Be aware that absolute positioning elements should generally be avoided in favor of using layout rules.
+This is because when real data is used, the absolute values used might no longer be meaningfull.

+# Status bars

 iOS and Android devices usually has a status bar aligned to the top of the screen which shows status information from the operating system like battery and network information.
 This status bar might or might not be visible while our app is running.
 We also might or might not be able to draw behind it.
+Android also often has an on-screen bar to handle navigation, and most devices show an on-screen keyboard when it accepts user input.

+## $(StatusBarBackground)

 The @(StatusBarBackground) element is used to compensate for the status bar.
 It will always have the same size as the status bar across all platforms and devices.
 We can use a @(DockPanel) to dock this element on the top of our app and "offset" the rest of our content so it fits within the visible parts of our screen.
 ```
 <App>
 	<DockPanel>